danjwait/mHST/docs/fprimeNotes/gpsDemo.md

 May 4 2022:
  - think the error is with parsing now that the UART has been switched
+ - wrote a stand-alone sscanf parser by copying the sscanf code from the Gps component in serialRecv_handler and passed the stand-alone parser the expected NEMA string from `cat /dev/ttyAMA1` on the RPi; the parser worked.
  - cleaned up some of the DEBUG, tried to just get the data out from within the parsing in serialRecv_handler within Gps component
- - added a "raw" serial dump; copied from RPi UART handler, just printed out to terminal:
+ - added a "raw" serial dump; copied copde from RPi UART handler, just printed out to terminal near top pf serialRecv_handler:
 ```
     // DEBUG per RPi demo
     // convert incoming data to string.
 If it is not printable, set character to '*'